zarf-dev/proposals/0032-support-ipv6/README.md

 below is for the real nitty-gritty.
 -->

 A new flag called `--registry-proxy` will be added to `zarf init` and will change how the registry is connected to within the cluster.
-When `--registry-proxy` is used Zarf will replace the nodeport service with a clusterIP service and a `DaemonSet` running a proxy on each node to forward the registry.
+When `--registry-proxy` is used Zarf will replace the NodePort service with a clusterIP service and a `DaemonSet` running a proxy on each node to forward the registry.
 The proxy will use `hostIP` and `hostPort` in IPV4 and dual IP stacks, and hostNetwork in IPv6 only clusters.
 A `DaemonSet` will be required both for the injector and long lived registry.
 This process works because calls from the kubelet to localhost no longer will get re-routed off of the node.
 The kubelet calls the proxy pod on each node, and the proxy then reaches out to the registry.
 The connection from the proxy to the registry will be secured over mTLS so no unencrypted traffic will leave the node.

 ![Registry proxy Diagram](image.png)

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
-If a user wants to switch back to the localhost nodeport solution they must run `zarf init --registry-proxy=false`.
-If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, it will keep using the registry connect method that the cluster is currently using, whether that is the registry proxy or nodeport solution.
+If a user wants to switch back to the localhost NodePort solution they must run `zarf init --registry-proxy=false`.
+If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, it will keep using the registry connect method that the cluster is currently using, whether that is the registry proxy or NodePort solution.

 When a node is added to the cluster, the daemonset will attempt to create a new proxy image however, there will be no injector on the node for the proxy to pull from.
 Users will need to re-run `zarf init` in order for the proxy to pull an image.
 To solve this we could have a small controller in the cluster that monitors the proxy daemonset for the status `ErrImagePull` or `ImagePullBackOff`.
 When a proxy pod is in one of these statuses we spin up the injector daemonset and wait for the proxy daemonset to be healthy.
 We would still need the original injector during the first `zarf init` as a controller could not be spun up without avoiding the chicken and egg problem.